Safari in Tanzania and Zanzibar Beach Holiday – Destination Tanzania Travel Guide, Holiday Planning Tips and Travel Information

 Construction of a mega bus terminal in Dodoma is completed since July 2020.
 According to sources within the Municipality the new bus terminal have the capacity to host more than 200 upcountry buses, 600 medium-sized (hiace and coaster) and an additional 300 taxis.

-New Bus Terminal in Mwanza
+New Bus Terminals in Mwanza

 The Dar es Salaam Bus Rapid Transit System